opendatasoft/ods-documentation-explore-api/source/includes/tpf/yarrrml.md

     subject: https://data.opendatasoft.com/ld/resources/roman-emperors@public/Person/$(name)
 ```

-OpenDataSoft provides an endpoint that makes the IRIs for resources dereferencable according to the [Principles of Linked Data](https://en.wikipedia.org/wiki/Linked_data).
+OpenDataSoft provides an endpoint that makes the IRIs for resources dereferenceable according to the [Principles of Linked Data](https://en.wikipedia.org/wiki/Linked_data).

-An IRI is said to be dereferencable if it can be accessed to get more information about the resource it identifies.
+An IRI is said to be dereferenceable if it can be accessed to get more information about the resource it identifies.
 In other words, this endpoint enables to generate IRIs that uniquely describe a semantic resource on OpenDataSoft, and leads to the corresponding, up-to-date data as long as resource IRIs start with:

 `https://{DOMAIN_ID}.opendatasoft.com/ld/resources/{DATASET_ID}/{RESOURCE_CLASS}/...``